DMIT-2018/DMIT-2018.github.io/about/LOGs.md

 - Use a git repository to manage a Visual Studio solution
 - Set up a Visual Studio (VS) solution with an ASP.NET Web Application Project that uses Web Forms with Individual Accounts for authorization
-- Add and reference a class library to an existing VS solution
+- Add multiple projects to an existing Visual Studio solution
+- Identify and Set the startup project for a multi-project solution
+- Explain the purpose of the `.vs`folder and the `.sln` file
+- Edit a `.sln` file to ensure the main project will load as the startup program in your Visual Studio solution
+- Add project references between projects in a solution
-- Manage NuGet packages for both projects and solutions
+- Manage NuGet package references for both projects and solutions

 ## Entity Framework (EF6)